BYU physical chemistry student Joshua Washburn receives outstanding poster award

 Of around 140 physical chemistry students in a poster session at the ACS (American Chemical Society) National Meeting in Denver last week, only a handful were chosen to receive awards for their research.
 One of these few was BYU’s own Conner Harper, who graduated with his BS in chemistry this last December.

-The Patterson Research Lab Many phenomena occur primarily or exclusively at interfaces.
+The Patterson Research Lab focuses on establishing links between molecular structure and function in interfacial systems.
+Many phenomena occur primarily or exclusively at interfaces.
 These include adhesion, friction, lubrication, chromatographic separations, catalysis and many biological processes.
-The goal of our research is to establish links between molecular structure and function in interfacial systems.
-To accomplish this, we use a non-linear spectroscopy technique known as vibrationally resonant sum-frequency generation (VR-SFG).
+To trace connections between the above and molecular structure, Patterson reseachers use a non-linear spectroscopy technique known as vibrationally resonant sum-frequency generation (VR-SFG).
 This technique allows ...

-We study the dynamics of chemical reactions.
-In particular, we are interested in studying events involving highly excited molecules with a chemically significant amount of energy.
+Students of the Sevy Lab study the dynamics of chemical reactions.
+In particular, Sevy Lab is interested in studying events involving highly excited molecules with a chemically significant amount of energy.
 Highly excited molecules are of great importance, due to their reactivity; however, they are often extremely difficult to study as a result of their complexity.
-Reactants are produced using laser pumping techniques after which ...
+Reactants are produced using laser ...

-Woodfield Lab Group Research Interests The study of superconducting, magnetic, nanocrystalline, or other technologically important materials using specific-heat measurements from as low as 0.5 K to 400 K. Current research projects are funded by the Department of Energy, National Science Foundation, and various private companies.
-The current research focus also includes the synthesis and characterization of a wide variety of ...
+The Woodfield Lab Group studies industrially and technologically important materials.
+Research Interests The study of superconducting, magnetic, nanocrystalline, or other technologically important materials using specific-heat measurements from as low as 0.5 K to 400 K. Current research projects are funded by the Department of Energy, National Science Foundation, and various private companies.
+The current research focus also includes the synthesis and characterization of a wide ...